JuliaGraphics/ColorSchemes.jl/README.md

     sortcolorscheme(leonardo, rev=true)

-The default is to sort colors by their LUV luminance value, but you could try the `:u` or `:v` LUV fields (sorting colors is another problem domain not really addressed here...):
+The default is to sort colors by their LUV luminance value, but you could try specifying the `:u` or `:v` LUV fields instead (sorting colors is another problem domain not really addressed in this package...):

     sortcolorscheme(colorscheme, :u)